For more information, please contact Council Chair Daniel Dourte.

 compile and disseminate data concerning the hydrological, chemical, physical and biological properties of Florida’s waters.

 The FWRMC has awork plan.
 The council periodically holds planning meetings and themed meetings to discuss topics of general interest.
 The council chair is a non-voting, advisory position that provides guidance to the council.
-For more information or to get involved with the Council, contact Council Liaison Carolyn Voyles.
+For more information or to get involved with the Council, contact Council Liaison Meghan Maly.

 The FWRMC accomplishes its goals through projects by its workgroups:

 Continuous Monitoring Workgroup – The FWRMC workgroup assisted DEP's Continuous Monitoring (CM) Workgroup in completing a statewide survey of CM equipment users, equipment/operational information, sampling procedures and data availability.
-The CM survey is a resource for monitoring groups considering CM.
-The survey is posted on the Florida Lake Management Society, under Resources.
+Subsequently, the CM Workgroup published a Best Management Practices Manual as a resource for monitoring groups considering CM.

 Videos of the council's 2019 training events are available below.